panugantisnigdha/Java-Programming/README.md

 # Java-Programming

-# Java Learning Repository 🚀
+# Java Learning Repository

-Welcome to my Java learning journey!
-This repository is dedicated to documenting and storing all the Java programs, concepts, and mini-projects I work on while learning Java programming.
+Welcome to my Java learning repository! 👨‍💻
+This repository is dedicated to tracking my progress as I learn Java programming from scratch.

 ---

-## 📚 About

-This repo includes:
-- Core Java fundamentals
-- Object-Oriented Programming (OOP) concepts
-- Java Collections Framework
-- Exception Handling
-- File I/O
-- Java 8+ Features (Lambdas, Streams, etc.)
+## 📌 General Overview

+This repository will include:
-- Mini projects and exercises
+- Java programs and exercises
+- Concept-based code examples
-- Practice questions from online platforms
+- Practice problems and mini-projects
+- Notes and learning resources